Resonac Corporation (Formerly Showa Denko Materials Co., Ltd.)

 Mobility Manufacture and sale of automotive parts and lithium-ion-battery materials

-Innovation materials Manufacture and sale of functional chemical products, functional resins, coating materials, ceramic-aluminum functional parts
+Innovation materials Manufacture and sale of functional chemical products, functional resins, coating materials, ceramics, aluminum functional parts

 Chemicals Manufacture and sale of petroleum chemicals, chemicals, elemental chemicals, graphite electrodes